Department of Earth and Environmental Sciences

 To serve graduate students who are employed during the day, all graduate courses in the Department of Earth and Environmental Sciences are offered in the evenings and on weekends.
 In addition to regular catalog courses, recent graduate seminars and advanced topics courses have dealt with such subjects as sediment transport and modern depositional environments.
 Opportunities exist for access to additional facilities and part-time employment at Lawrence Berkeley and Lawrence Livermore National Laboratories, and the U.S. Geological Survey in Menlo Park.
 Students registered at Cal State East Bay may enrich their graduate programs by enrolling in courses through cross-registration at the University of California, Berkeley.

 Candidates for this degree must be prepared to engage in significant individual research.
 Lately, student research in this department has included such topics as hydrogeology, near surface geophysics, areal geology and slope stability, geochemistry, structural geology, engineering geology, marine and geothermal geochemistry, neotectonics and marine sedimentology.
 It is very important that prospective candidates determine whether their research interests coincide with those of the faculty members before applying.
 Interested persons are invited to contact the department directly for more details on the program.
 Qualifications and advancement in the graduate program are decided by the department Graduate Coordinator with the concurrence of the department faculty.

 Student Learning Outcomes

 Students graduating with an M.S. in Geology from Cal State East Bay will be able to:

-- be able to conduct independent geologic research, including preparation of a University Thesis or Project; the result should be of high enough quality to be presented at scientific meetings;
+- conduct independent geologic research, including preparation of a project or thesis; the result should be of high enough quality to be presented at a professional meeting;

-- be able to write reports, based on research carried out on behalf of an employer;
+- write a technical report based on research carried out on behalf of an employer;

 - communicate complex geological concepts.